codedpills/techpeeps-blog/src/content/blog/the-weakest-reliable-person-beats-the-most-talented-one.md

 ---
-title: Richard Brandt: The Weakest Reliable Person Beats the Most Talented One
+title: "Richard Brandt: The Weakest Reliable Person Beats the Most Talented One"
 description: Richard Brandt on building Codetrain, why reliability wins over talent, and how he trained 500+ African developers to compete globally.
 pubDate: '2026-07-12'